These Bye‐Laws shall be known as “the Bye‐Laws of Unicoin Digital Capital Exchange.

 5.7 The decision of the majority shareholders of the Exchange shall be final and binding in all matters relating to the governance, management and functions of the Exchange.

-6.1 The Exchange shall have the right to grant, assign, transfer, revoke or modify Memberships in the Exchange.
-Membership in the Exchange is classified into two categories namely (a) Broker Membership and (b) Market Maker Membership.
-The Exchange may create such other categories as it deem fit for the purpose of efficient functioning of the Exchange.
+6.1 The Exchange shall have the right to grant, assign, transfer, revoke or modify Broker Memberships in the Exchange.
+The Exchange may create other categories as it deem fit for the purpose of efficient functioning of the Exchange.

 6.2 Broker Membership: Exchange shall grant exclusive Broker Membership to an individual or an entity.
 Broker Member shall act as a market facilitator for traders, providing advisory services, keeping their Sub-Brokers and Clients updated and informed about any concerns regarding trading opportunities, handling grievances, thereby, ultimately bridging Clients with the Exchange.